a-gubskiy/X.Web.MetaExtractor/README.md

 using X.Web.MetaExtractor.LanguageDetectors;

-// Create instances of the necessary components IPageContentLoader contentLoader = new FlurlPageContentLoader();
+// Create instances of the necessary components IContentLoader contentLoader = new FlurlContentLoader();
 ILanguageDetector languageDetector = new LanguageDetector();
 string defaultImage = "https://example.com/example.jpg";

 // Create an instance of the Extractor
 IExtractor extractor = new Extractor(defaultImage, contentLoader, languageDetector);

-// Extract meta information from a URL var metaInfo = await extractor.ExtractAsync( new Uri("https://example.com"));
+// Extract information from a URL var webPage = await extractor.Extract(new Uri("https://example.com"), CancellationToken.None);

-// Display the extracted meta information Console.WriteLine($"Title: {metaInfo.Title}");
+// Display the extracted information Console.WriteLine($"Title: {webPage.Title}");
-Console.WriteLine($"Description: {metaInfo.Description}");
+Console.WriteLine($"Description: {webPage.Description}");
-Console.WriteLine($"Keywords: {metaInfo.Keywords}");
+Console.WriteLine($"Keywords: {webPage.Keywords}");
-Console.WriteLine($"Language: {metaInfo.Language}");
+Console.WriteLine($"Language: {webPage.Language}");

+// Process links
+if (webPage.Links != null)
+{
+    Console.WriteLine($"Found {webPage.Links.Count} links:");
+    foreach (var link in webPage.Links)
+    {
+        Console.WriteLine($"- {link.Title}: {link.Value}");
+    }
+}
 ```

 ## Interfaces and Classes

 ### IExtractor

-`IExtractor` defines the interface for extracting meta information.
+`IExtractor` defines the interface for extracting web page information, returning a comprehensive `WebPage` model.

 ### ILanguageDetector

 `ILanguageDetector` defines the interface for detecting the language of the page content.

-### IPageContentLoader
+### IContentLoader

-`IPageContentLoader` defines the interface for loading the content of a web page.
+`IContentLoader` defines the interface for loading the content of a web page asynchronously.

+### WebPage

+`WebPage` is the main model containing extracted information from a web page, including metadata, links, and source information.

+### Link

+`Link` is a record that represents a hyperlink extracted from HTML content with Title and Value properties.

-### Metadata
+### Source

-`Metadata` is a class that holds the meta information of a web page, including the title, description, keywords, and language.
+`Source` is a record that contains information about the origin of web content, including the original URL and raw page content.

+## Extractors

+The library architecture supports multiple specialized extractors that work together to build a complete representation of a web page:

+* **MetaDocumentExtractor** - Extracts metadata from HTML <meta> tags
+* **OpenGraphDocumentExtractor** - Extracts Open Graph protocol metadata
+* **TitleDocumentExtractor** - Extracts the page title
+* **ImageDocumentExtractor** - Extracts image URLs from the document
+* **LinksDocumentExtractor** – Extracts all hyperlinks from HTML documents, converting them to strongly-typed `Link` objects.

 ## Content Loaders

 ### Flurl

-`X.Web.MetaExtractor.ContentLoaders.Flurl` provides a content loader using the Flurl HTTP library, enabling efficient and fluent HTTP request handling for meta information extraction from any page URL.
+`X.Web.MetaExtractor.ContentLoaders.Flurl` provides a content loader using the Flurl HTTP library.

 ### FsHttp

-`X.Web.MetaExtractor.ContentLoaders.FsHttp` leverages the FsHttp library to load content, facilitating robust and type-safe HTTP request execution for extracting meta information from any page URL.
+`X.Web.MetaExtractor.ContentLoaders.FsHttp` leverages the FsHttp library to load content.

 ### HttpClient

-`X.Web.MetaExtractor.ContentLoaders.HttpClient` utilizes the HttpClient class to load content, offering a flexible and reliable approach to perform HTTP requests for meta information extraction from any page URL.
+`X.Web.MetaExtractor.ContentLoaders.HttpClient` utilizes the HttpClient class to load content.

 ### RestSharp

-`X.Web.MetaExtractor.ContentLoaders.RestSharp` uses the RestSharp library for content loading, providing an intuitive and powerful way to handle HTTP requests for extracting meta information from any page URL.
+`X.Web.MetaExtractor.ContentLoaders.RestSharp` uses the RestSharp library for content loading.

 ## Contributing